BernardoMarta/Data-Pipeline-Project-API-JSON-MySQL-/README.md

 ## About the Project

-This project automates the extraction of product and review data from an online API, transforms the data into a structured format, and loads it into a MySQL database.
+This project automates the extraction of product and review data from an online API (dummyjson.com), transforms the data into a structured format, and loads it into a MySQL database.
 It includes features for extracting data from the API, exporting data to JSON files, importing data from JSON files into a database, and a menu-driven interface for data interaction.
 The project demonstrates data pipelining, API interaction, database management, and user-friendly interfaces.

 This project was developed by:
 * Andressa Lopes ([andressaclopes94](https://github.com/andressaclopes94))
 * Bernardo Marta ([BernardoMarta](https://github.com/BernardoMarta))
 * Daniela Esmeraldino ([danielaesmeraldino](https://github.com/danielaesmeraldino))
 ## How It Works

 1.  **Data Extraction**: Extracts product and review data from the specified API endpoint.